Shinya Tsukamoto: Biography

 Tsukamoto began making films at age 14, when his father gave him a Super 8 camera.
-His cinematic influences include David Lynch, David Cronenberg, and Akira Kurosawa.
 He made a number of films, ranging from 10-minute shorts to 2-hour features, until his first year at college when he temporarily lost interest in filmmaking.
 Tsukamoto then started up a theatre group, which soon included Kei Fujiwara, Nobu Kanaoka and Tomorowo Taguchi, all of whom would continue to work with Tsukamoto up through the filming of Tetsuo: The Iron Man.
 One of their theatre productions at this time was The Adventures of Electric Rod Boy.
 At the end of production, Tsukamoto did not want to waste all the effort they had put into building the set, so he decided to shoot a film version.

-Tsukamoto's early films, The Phantom of Regular Size (1986) and The Adventures Of Electric Rod Boy (1987), were short subject science fiction films shot on color 8 mm film that led to his black & white 16 mm feature Tetsuo: The Iron Man.
+Tsukamoto's early films, The Phantom of Regular Size (1986) and The Adventures Of Electric Rod Boy (1987), were short subject science fiction films shot on colour 8 mm film that led to his black & white 16 mm feature Tetsuo: The Iron Man.
 Tsukamoto has stated he has a love-hate relationship with Tokyo, and in the end the characters (Tsukamoto and Taguchi) set out to destroy it.
 Tetsuo is considered one of the prime examples of Japanese cyberpunk.

 Tsukamoto's next film, Hiruko the Goblin, was a more conventional horror film, about demons being unleashed from the gates of hell.
-He then created a follow-up to Tetsuo, Tetsuo II: Body Hammer (1992), which revisited many of the same themes as the first but with a bigger budget and shot in color on 35 mm film.
+He then created a follow-up to Tetsuo, Tetsuo II: Body Hammer (1992), which revisited many of the same themes as the first but with a bigger budget and shot in colour on 35 mm film.
 As a result, the film is often interpreted more as a companion piece than a true sequel.
 In Body Hammer, the son of a salaryman (Taguchi) is kidnapped by a group of thugs, who then force the man's nascent rage to make him mutate into a gigantic human weapon.
 Tokyo Fist (1995) again dealt with the idea of rage as a transformative force (similar to David Cronenberg's The Brood [1979]).
 Here, a meek insurance salesman (Tsukamoto) discovers that an old friend of his, now a semi-professional boxer, may be having an affair with his fiancée.
 The salesman then enters into a rigorous and self-destructive boxing training program to get even.